otechdo/unit-testing/README.md

 assert!(test);
 ```

-so if a test is not true it's fail automatically.
+So if a test is not true it's fail automatically.

 If you want to pass failures tests implement trait [**Testable**](https://github.com/taishingi/unit-testing/blob/master/src/unit/traits.rs#L21), [**Theory**](https://github.com/taishingi/unit-testing/blob/master/src/unit/traits.rs#L4) for your new struct like Unit for example.